rwhat357/Template-Simple-Angular-App/README.md

 - install Nodejs
 - `npm install -g grunt-cli`
 - clone the repo
+- install project dependencies with `npm install`
-- run `grunt` to kick off the page on the server with livereload
+- run `grunt dev` to kick off the page on the server with livereload